 What is the best campervan hire in New Zealand

 We went with Jucy rental.
-Jucy campers definitely stand out the most and look the most fun.
+Jucy campers stand out the most and look the most fun.
 Jucy was also the cheapest campervan hire in New Zealand that we found.
 We had great service and the campervan was everything we needed for our time travelling around New Zealand.

-- The Spaceship camper rentals seemed very popular and we seen them on both New Zealand’s north and south island.
+- The Spaceship camper rentals seemed very popular and we saw them on both New Zealand’s north and south island.
 They’re also the same car as the Jucy rentals.
 We spoke to a few of the people who had these campers and they all said they are cool and decent value for money.

 - Britz campers are another really popular camper rental company in New Zealand.
-They was everywhere!
+They were everywhere!
 But, these are more expensive than the smaller Jucy and Spaceship rentals.
-They have more space and are probably suited for those of you looking for a relaxing holiday in New Zealand with plenty of space in you campervan.
+They have more space and are probably suited for those of you looking for a relaxing holiday in New Zealand with plenty of space in your campervan.
 The kitchens on these campers seem to be a good size and you can certainly cook up some good meals in there.